Planning Consultancy:

 The proposal includes the construction a new boundary fence and gates to the existing driveway at approximately 1.8 metres high and as the permitted development limit for new fencing or gates in front of a property fronting a highway is 1 meters this is the factor that triggered the requirement for a planning application.
 The Planning Officer in his assessment concluded that there was no negative impact upon visual or residential amenity and therefore approval was granted.

-Planning permission is sought for a two-storey side extension, single storey rear extension, and a new detached workshop.
+Planning permission was sought for a two-storey side extension, single storey rear extension, and a new detached workshop.
 The proposed two storey extension would measure 7.5m in height, 8.5m in width and 5.3m in depth and would provide a gym, utility and kitchen diner at ground floor with an officer, bedroom, ensuite and ensuite at first floor.
 The single storey addition would measure 2.8m in height, 2.9m in width and 5.1m in depth.
 The extensions would be constructed from brick and render to match the host property.

 The proposed outbuilding would measure 3.4m in height, 4.3m in width and 6.5m in depth and would be positioned to the rear of the dwelling.
 Kensington Road is a varied street incorporating of a mixture of materials such as render, brick and cladding.
 Dwellings are mainly two or more storeys with parking provide to the front or side.
 Spacing between properties throughout the road vary with some dwellings positioned closely and others proving parking between plots.
 Examples of similar developments can be seen throughout the area including single storey and two storey side extensions differing in style and scale.